s341507/data2410-portfolio2/docs/rapport.md

 nano reverse-proxy.conf
 ```

 Here we created a new configuration file for the nginx-proxy.
 These configurations makes sure that the nginx-proxy listens on port 8080, and redirects all incoming traffic from that port to the `Zabbix-server` using `proxy_pass` followed by the Zabbix-server's IP address and port number.
+So it takes the site from the VM1 forwarded address from the zabbix-web container, and proxies this to VM2's ip on port 8080

+To clarify, VM1's local IP in the VirtualBox bridged network is `192.168.50.95` and the docker container holding the web frontend is mapped to this ip on port 80

 ```bash
 server {